Analysis | Debunking Trump allies’ latest arguments about fraud in the 2020 election

 Biden’s leads in key states are a function of the suspicious addition of large numbers of ballots.
 It is true that large batches of votes shifted the lead in several states.
 The important distinction, though, is that this is not evidence of anything suspicious or nefarious occurring.

 Take Wisconsin, for example.
 The sudden surge in votes that has prompted consternation from Trump and his allies was the reporting of results from Milwaukee County, where more than 1 in 8 votes statewide were cast.
-Those votes went heavily for Biden, just as they’d gone heavily for Hillary Clinton in 2016.
+Those votes went heavily for Biden, just as they had gone heavily for Hillary Clinton in 2016.

 If votes were being added illicitly, either a number of counties — and county administrators — would have had to be in on the fix or one county would see a wide deviation from its results in 2016.
 There’s no evidence that this happened.